Home / Coffee knowledge / Best Espresso Grinders for Home – The XL Review

 Beste Espressomühlen für Zuhause – der XL Test

-Which espresso grinder is the best for home?
-Which one has which strengths and suits whom?
+Which espresso grinder is the best for home use?
+Which one has which strengths and is right for whom?
 Do our professional baristas have personal preferences?
-We discuss all of this in our detailed espresso grinder test and final video.
+We discuss all of this in our detailed espresso grinder review and final video.

-The price of the grinders ranges from 80 to 2200 Euros, with the focus on grinders up to 1000 Euros.
-The espresso grinders were tested according to the test protocol noted here.
+The price of the grinders ranges from 80 to 2200 euros, with a focus on grinders under 1000 euros.
+The espresso grinders were tested as part of the test protocol noted here.

 Initially, 24 espresso grinders were tasted in 6 groups.
-The groups covered different price ranges.
-The best grinders from the different groups (nine in total) were compared again in a final round.
+The groups cover different price ranges.
+The best grinders from each group (nine in total) were compared with each other again in a final round.

-For this purpose, the groups were evaluated in two blind tastings by our most experienced baristas and coffee sensory experts (see Espresso Tasting Protocol).
+For this purpose, the groups were evaluated in two blind tastings by our most experienced baristas and coffee sensory experts (go to Espresso tasting protocol).

 Individual articles and videos are available for all tested espresso grinders.
-If you are looking for an espresso grinder, we recommend starting with the final video "Best Espresso Grinder for Home".
-For further in-depth information and decision-making, the individual and comparison videos can help.
+If you are looking for an espresso grinder, we recommend starting with the final video "Best espresso grinder for home".
+The individual videos and comparison videos can then help with deeper insights and your decision.

-But which grinder category makes sense for you?
+But which grinder category makes sense for you anyway?
 A hand grinder, a single dosing grinder, or a doser grinder?
-This is the decision you should make before choosing a specific grinder.
-We have written a comparison article on grinder categories to help with this decision.
+That is the decision you should make before deciding on a specific grinder.
+We have written a comparison article on grinder categories to help you make this decision.

-A big thank you goes to Dr. Marco Wellinger and the ZHAW Wädenswil for their support in particle analysis.
+A big thank you goes to Dr. Marco Wellinger and the ZHAW Wädenswil for their support in analyzing the particles.

 This article will be updated after the final video is released.